coin-or/coin-or.github.io/pages/user/user_introduction.md

 to redistribute the resulting binaries.
 The following are the supported libraries.
  * AMPL Solver Library (required to use solvers with AMPL)
- * Blas (improves performance---usually available natively on Linux/OS X)
+ * Blas (improves performance---usually available natively on Linux/macOS)
  * Lapack (same as Blas)
  * Glpk
  * Metis